-- Install a 75 watt maximum light bulb in each socket.
+- Install a 100 watt maximum light bulb in each socket.
 The lights will turn ON and remain lit for approximately 4-1/2 minutes when power is connected.
-Then the lights will turn OFF. - If the bulbs burn out prematurely due to vibration, replace them with standard neck "Garage Door Opener" bulbs.
+Then the lights will turn OFF. - Insert bottom lens tabs into slots on chassis and tilt towards chassis to engage top tabs, then drop down gently into place.
+(See illustration.) - To remove, lift lens up and gently tilt slightly outward and down, then pull out to clear bulbs.
+Use care to avoid snapping off bottom lens tabs. - If the bulbs burn out prematurely, replace with standard neck Garage Door Opener bulbs.
+(Fluorescent bulbs are not recommended because of possible interference with receiver/transmitter signals.)